Skip to main content

 A very small number of gallbladder cancers have changes in one of the NTRK genes, called NTRK gene fusions.
 Cells with these gene changes make abnormal TRK proteins, which can lead to abnormal cell growth and cancer.

-Larotrectinib (Vitrakyi) or entrectinib (Rozlytrek) are NTRK inhibitors.
+Larotrectinib (Vitrakyi), entrectinib (Rozlytrek), and repotrectinib (Augtyro) are TRK inhibitors.
 TRK inhibitors target and disable the proteins made by the NTRK genes.
-This drug can be used in people with advanced gallbladder cancer, who have not recieved prior systemic therapy.
+These drugs can be used in people with advanced gallbladder cancer, who have not received prior systemic therapy.

 These drugs are taken as pills, once or twice daily.